kodekloudhub/community-faq/docs/diagnose-crashed-apiserver.md

     The issue should be revealed here.

+See all of the above demonstrated live in our [Office Hours with Community session](https://us02web.zoom.us/rec/share/9arsF4_YOEli7xKa9DsXpqrciqz2drNHbyzX4LoFlP3r1o0ieQ_K4SnamLZOU4Q.Z-LKaVLEbNhKRocT) from March 2023.

 Practice this on [Killercoda](https://killercoda.com/killer-shell-cka/scenario/apiserver-crash).
 You can sign up for free via social media.

+Use [this repo](https://github.com/kodekloudhub/cka-debugging-api-server) to get some scenarios to practice with.

 [Return to main FAQ](../README.md)